New York Real Estate Salesperson Exam Overview

 Common Mistakes to Avoid

-- Ignoring Human Rights Law — Broader than federal, heavily tested
+- Ignoring the State Human Rights Law -- broader than federal, heavily tested

-- Underestimating fair housing — 25% of exam content
+- Underestimating fair housing -- a large share of the state content

 After Passing Your Exam